f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

-Module 3: Creating Declarative Service Interfaces with iWorkflow
+Module 3: Deploying AS3 Declarations with Ansible Tower
 ================================================================

 .. graphviz::